Sansi/StarRiver-Web-User-Manual/en/part1/install.md

 Do update the configuration file following the instructions below so that the system would be able to access by http protocol.

-For example: to access SartRiver by http://172.16.40.70 using a browser.​
+For example: to access SarRiver by http://172.16.40.70 using a browser.

 1. Add your IP address to the `Origins` list in the `CORS` section of the file below.
    `$(install_path)\starriver-service\global.json`